oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 output "greeting" { value = var.input }
 ```

-HCL scripts do not include a shebang, we need to call terraform explicitely.
+Since HCL scripts don't include a shebang, we need to call terraform explicitly.
 We store the file as `~/project/hello.tf` and run the terraform command.
-Before executing terraform, we need to initalize the working directory.
+Before executing terraform, we need to initialize the working directory:

 ```console
 cd ~/project && terraform init
 ```

+The command allows for additional subcommands using the format:

+>*terraform \<subcommand\> -options*

-The command allows for additional subcommands, using the format *terraform <subcommand> -options*.
-The *-auto-approve* option forces terraform to execute the command without further confirmation.
+The `-auto-approve` option forces terraform to execute the command without further confirmation:

 ```console
 terraform apply -auto-approve
 ```

-The command only returns with an output of the variable.
+The command only returns with an output of the variable:

 ```terraform
 greeting = Hello World
 ```

-After this example, the `~/project/hello.tf` is no longer needed.
+>**Note:** After this example, the `~/project/hello.tf` is no longer needed.
+{:.notice}

 ## Provider Configuration

-In order to create resources in OCI we need to configure terraform.
-We create a basic configuration file.
+In order to create resources in OCI, we need to configure terraform.
+We can do this by creating a basic configuration file:

 ```console
 rm ~/project/hello.tf && nano ~/project/config.tf

 ```

-The first block is the [provider block][tf_provider], we load the latest service provider.
-A [service provider][oci_terraform] is a plugin for the provisioning API, it translates [HCL code into API calls][oci_provider].
-The API conituously evolves, adding a the provider block enforces terraform to load the latest version before exectuing any scripts.
-In the cloud shell, an empty block is suffcient, because the necessary arguments are stored as default parameter.
+The first block is the [provider block][tf_provider] used to load the latest service provider.
+A [service provider][oci_terraform] is a plugin for the provisioning API and translates [HCL code into API calls][oci_provider].
+Since the API is continuously evolving, adding a provider block forces terraform to load the latest version before executing any scripts.
+In the cloud shell, an empty block is sufficient since all of the necessary arguments are stored as the default parameter.

 ```terraform
 # Setup the oci service provider
 provider "oci" { }
 ```

-Next, we instruct terraform to address a specific account, referring to the [Oracle Cloud Ressource Indentifier (OCID)][oci_tenancy].
-We define the tenancy_ocid as empty input parameter and retrieve the OCID from the command line.
+Next, we instruct terraform to address a specific account, referring to the [Oracle Cloud Resource Identifier (OCID)][oci_tenancy].
+We define the `tenancy_ocid` as an empty input parameter and retrieve the OCID from the command line.

 ```terraform
 # Input parameter to request the unique identifier for an account
 variable "tenancy_ocid" { }
 ```

 With that, the communication is established and we can use the cloud controller as data source.
-A [data block][tf_data] sends a request to the controller and retruns [account specific information][tf_tenancy] in JSON format.
+A [data block][tf_data] sends a request to the controller and returns [account specific information][tf_tenancy] in JSON format.

 ```terraform
 # Retrieve meta data for tenant